 1972 The Salvation Army commenced a street outreach program at Lackey Av Coorparoo.

-1973 A house for crisis accommodation was established and has since closed.
+1973 A house for crisis accommodation was established, but has since closed.

-1986 The service re-located to larger premises at Stones Corner, previously the Coorparoo Corps location.
+1986 The service re-located to a larger premises at Stones Corner, previously the Coorparoo Corps location.

-1989 The Salvation Army receives a $96,000 grant from the Queens Jubilee Trust to establish Youth Accommodation Program.
+1989 The Salvation Army received a $96,000 grant from the Queens Jubilee Trust to establish a Youth Accommodation Program.

-1994 Relocated once more, to Jubilee Street, Stones Corner.
+1994 The service relocated once more, to Jubilee Street, Stones Corner.

-1995 QLD Department of Housing, gained a block of six, one bedroom units at East Brisbane and the first tenants moved in.
+1995 QLD Department of Housing gained a block of six, one bedroom units located in East Brisbane and the first tenants moved in.

-1997 YOS enrols a young person in the school of distance education and begins an unfunded Alternative Education Program
+1997 YOS enrolled a young person in the school of distance education and began an unfunded Alternative Education Program

-1997 YOS relocated to Baxter Street, Fortitude Valley, offering: Alternate Delivery Education, Drop-In Centre, Street Outreach and Youth Accommodation and Support Programs.
+1997 YOS relocated to Baxter Street, Fortitude Valley, offering: Alternate Delivery Education, Drop-In Centre, Street Outreach, Youth Accommodation and Support Programs.

-1998 Job Placement Education and Training Program (JPET) funded by the Federal Government commences at YOS sites: Fortitude Valley, Redcliffe, Caboolture and Lawnton.
+1998 Job Placement Education and Training Program (JPET) funded by the Federal Government commenced at YOS sites: Fortitude Valley, Redcliffe, Caboolture and Lawnton.

 2001 Education Program expanded to include the Lawnton Education program.